neuroailab/cs375/2025/hw2/README.md

 Write a second script that loads the NSD images and their corresponding neural activation data, extracts embeddings from your trained AlexNet after several intermediate layers, and then fit these embeddings to the NSD neural activations using ridge regression.
 Finally, compute and report the coefficient of determination (r²) for each layer's fit.

 3. **Analyze the outcomes of the predicted brain responses:**
 Evaluate and interpret the mapping correlations between the model features and brain data.
 Compare the performance of different model variants—namely, the randomly initialized model, the ImageNet-trained model, and the Barcode-trained model—to determine which one best predicts the brain responses.
 Discuss how the representational similarity varies across layers and brain areas, and provide insights into why certain models or layers may align better with neural activity than others.
+In this assignment, we use functional Magnetic Resonance Imaging (fMRI)—a neuroimaging technique that measures brain activity by detecting changes in blood flow—to analyze neural responses.
+Specifically, we utilize data from the Natural Scenes Dataset (NSD), which provides fMRI recordings from human subjects viewing natural images.

 ---